davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

   in this case 100 / 1.05 == 95.23
 * if Ben immediately withdrew his money, his rebased balance would be: `storedBalance * liquidityIndex`, i.e. 95.23 * 1.05 == $100, what we expect
 * a year goes by and the pool earns another 5% interest, so the new liquidity index is 1.05 * 1.05 == 1.1025
-* I now deposit $100 of the asset
+* Matt now deposits $100 of the asset
-* once again, the aToken scales down my deposit and stores the result: 100 / 1.1025 == 90.70 is my balance in storage
+* once again, the aToken scales down Matt's deposit and stores the result: 100 / 1.1025 == 90.70 is Matt's balance in storage
-* if I immediately withdrew, my rebased balance would be 90.70 * 1.1025 == $100, i.e. exactly what I put in
+* if Matt immediately withdrew, his rebased balance would be 90.70 * 1.1025 == $100, i.e. exactly what he put in
 * Ben's rebased balance at this point would be 95.23 * 1.1025 == $105
-* so he'd have 5% more underlying than me, as expected (since the pool as a whole earned 5% while he had his money in it)
+* so Ben can claim 5% more underlying assets than Matt, as expected (since the pool as a whole earned 5% while Ben had his money in it)

 And that's it!
-That is how interest works in Aave.
+That's how interest works in Aave.

 ### Flexible Voting